• Ebook

 5. Find the gluten-free section.

-While it’s healthiest to buy mostly whole foods, you can replace bread, crackers, cookies, and other treats with gluten-free versions.
+While it's simplest to buy mostly whole foods, you can replace bread, crackers, cookies, and other treats with gluten-free versions.
 Most supermarkets have a section reserved for gluten-free products.
-Ask a sales clerk if you can’t locate them yourself.
+Ask a sales clerk if you can't locate them yourself.

 6. Research gluten-free brands beforehand.